http://www.wistv.com/Global/story.asp?S=7023619

 benefits.

-shows that this product actually improves a number of functions
+that shows that this product actually improves a number of

-study suggests that TA-65 improves the immune system, skin
+unpublished study suggests that TA-65 improves the immune

-condition, eyesight, and male sexual function.
-The pills are now
+system, skin condition, eyesight, and male sexual function.
+The

 http://en.wikipedia.org/wiki/Astragalus